24 Best Things to Do in Puebla, Mexico (+ Itinerary)

 A red brick building on Calle 4 Sur in Puebla

-Calle 4 Sur (Google Maps) goes right in front of Templo de la Compania de Jesus and the Plaza de Democracia.
+Calle 4 Sur goes right in front of Templo de la Compania de Jesus and the Plaza de Democracia.
 It’s got some beautiful buildings and a church that will stop you in your tracks.

 3. Stroll Down the Alley of the Frogs (Callejon del Sapo)

-On Saturdays, the street I suspect becomes even more charming when it is closed off for an antique market.
+On Saturdays, the street, I suspect, becomes even more charming when it is closed off for an antique market.

 colorful buildings on Calle 6 Sur